mat-docs/ATLAS.Site/docs/key-functionality/configure/system-monitor/developer-functions/index.md

 All log files are in ASCII format and can be read by any text editor.

-See Also: Developer Functions; Event Log

 ### Error Messages During Operation

 The messages linked to this topic should not occur during normal operation.
 They indicate that there may be a problem with your System Monitor installation or with your ASAP or Hex files.

-Please contact Technical Support for more information.

----

 ## Productivity Tools